 Years ago, their former residence in the Saint Streets became a venue for Bar-B-Ques and Boils that are now the stuff of legend.
 Their gushing hospitality has even taken the form of grilling oysters guerrilla style in the since removed roundabouts of that neighborhood and offering them to passing motorists, and while officialdom lacked appreciation of these antics, it’s doubtful anyone complained.

 As the food truck phenomenon found Lafayette, they had an epiphany that once enacted, seemed all but obvious.
-Honest, no frills Cajun plate lunch style food found a mobile home and in October of 2015, The Cajun Table food truck was born.
+Honest, no-frills Cajun plate lunch style food found a mobile home, and in October of 2015, The Cajun Table food truck was born.
 The goal was simple: to bring food and friends together.
 The food truck set up at local businesses, festivals, food truck rallies, and parks, and at every stop its owners did what they do best: turned a meal into a party.

 The establishment’s offerings have expanded from the logistical restrictions of a food truck to include boiled crawfish and crabs and a full and vibrant menu of appetizers, salads, and daily specials.
 Newly seated guests are greeted with freshly fried, house made pork rinds.

-Menu favorites include the “Pirogue Party Poboy” with “Maw’s Crawfish Dip;” the Saturday plate lunch special: Country Style Pork Ribs and Fresh Sausage Rice and Gravy; and the Fried Catfish Platter. he daily happy hour special is 2 for 1 bar drinks and half price crab claws from 3 - 6 p.m., and of course, there's plenty of boiled blue point crabs and boiled shrimp when in season.
+Menu favorites include the “Pirogue Party Poboy” with “Maw’s Crawfish Dip;” the Saturday plate lunch special: Country Style Pork Ribs and Fresh Sausage Rice and Gravy; and the Fried Catfish Platter.
+The daily happy hour special is 2 for 1 bar drinks and half price crab claws from 3 - 6 p.m., and of course, there's plenty of boiled blue point crabs and boiled shrimp when in season.

-Suire and Liner acknowledge the hard work involved in operating a restaurant, but they talk about their experience in terms of the joy of treating guests like family and making everyone feel at home.
+Suire and Liner acknowledge the hard work involved in operating a restaurant, but they talk about their experience regarding the joy of treating guests like family and making everyone feel at home.
 Their goal is to offer something for everyone, and they measure their success with peculiar but telling benchmarks.
 They note how many of their guests are engaging with each other instead of staring at phones, and how many plate lunch sales are not taken to-go, but instead served to dine-in customers.
-They relish being introduced to their guests’ out-of-town families, and love the not-so-rare occurrence that a customer will spot one of their own relatives in the old photos on the wall.
+They relish being introduced to their guests’ out-of-town families, and love the not-so-rare occurrence that a customer will spot one of their relatives in the old photos on the wall.
 The pair succeeds in serving Cajun food that Cajuns want to eat, reintroducing Lafayette to the Cajun Restaurant.
 The authentic hospitality and delicious food is 50% Cow Island crawfish farm, 50% Saint Street block party, and 100% home.